carpentries-incubator/hpc-intro/_episodes/17-resources.md

 teaching: 25
 exercises: 5
 questions:
-- "How do we monitor our jobs?"
+- "How can I review past jobs?"
-- "How can I get my jobs scheduled more easily?"
+- "How can I use this knowledge to create a more accurate submission script?"
 objectives:
 - "Understand how to look up job statistics and profile code."
 - "Understand job size implications."